RetypeOS/axes/README.md

 ### Ready to Conduct Your Own Orchestra?

 The friction you feel every day is not a requirement.
-It's a problem with a solution. `axes` is that solution.
+It is a problem with a solution. `axes` is that solution.

 - ➡️ **[Quick Start Guide (`GETTING_STARTED.md`)](./GETTING_STARTED.md):** Build your first orchestrated monorepo in 15 minutes.
 - 📖 **[Mastering `axes.toml` (`AXES_TOML_GUIDE.md`)](./AXES_TOML_GUIDE.md):** The definitive reference for every feature.